 Whether you’re applying for a mortgage or a credit card, your credit score is a three-digit number that gives a lender a good idea of your creditworthiness or risk.
 A higher score, usually above 700, implies that you have a strong history of on-time payments and responsible borrowing, while a lower score implies that you had some trouble in the past or are currently having trouble with your loans.
 It could be that your debt problems are over, but your credit score is still sending warning signs to lenders.
-While the process does take time, there are a few things you can do to improve your score.

 Review Your Credit Reports Often